abu-tech/abu-tech/README.md

 - 🔭 I’m currently working on **My Skills**

-- 👨‍💻 All of my projects are available at [https://www.abutech.me/](https://www.abutech.me/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://www.abutech.me/)

 - 💬 Ask me about **Development**